jongwooksi/jongwooksi/README.md

 :trophy: Awards
 - **J. Si**, J. Jeong, G. Kim, S. Lee and M. Jeong, "Excellent Award - Intelligent Humanoid", 2021.12.21, The chairman of the Industrial-Academic Cooperative Foundation

+- **J. Si** and S.Kim "Excellent Paper Award - Quality Analysis of the Conversion According to the Compression Rate from the PNG Image to the JPEG Image", 2021.11.26, Korean Institute of Information Technology

+-  J. Jeong, G. Kim, S. Lee, M. Jeong, **J. Si** and S.Kim "Excellent Paper Award - Design of Virtual Electronic Circuit Simulator in Metaverse Environment", 2021.11.26, Korean Institute of Information Technology

 - **J. Si** and S. Kim, "Excellent Paper Award - Golf Swing Trajectories Comparison Based on Principal Component Analysis : A Preliminary Study", 2021.06.05, Korean Institute of Information Technology